LightSys/iOSEventApp/README.md

 The individual pages are children of the `MainContainerViewController`.
 There will only be one child at a time: when a new page is selected, it replaces the previous page as the sole child of `MainContainerViewController`.

-## Attribution

-The code in `QRScannerViewController` that scans QR codes came from https://www.hackingwithswift.com/example-code/media/how-to-scan-a-qr-code

 ## To-do list
 As the app is still in development and there are a lot of small items on this list, it makes sense to put these here for now, instead of using the issue tracker.

 ### Important

-Update as needed to ensure compatibility with the new web app (Complete as of 3/19/19)
+Update as needed to ensure compatibility with the new web app (Complete as of 3/21/19)
 - [ ] Fix the core data crash (results occasionally from the "Refresh event data now" button in settings) **--Claimed**
 - [ ] Thoroughly test error display in different (re)load scenarios
 - [ ] Check and ensure proper handling of version number from JSON.
-- [ ] About screen.
-It is hooked up but has no meaningful content.
 - [ ] Use LightSys provisioning profile + development team.
 - [ ] Check deployment target and allowed device types.